 Advice on Hikes in the Canadian Rockies

-If this is your first time hiking in the Rockies take a conservative approach.
+If this is your first time hiking in the Rockies, take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
-If you want to learn more about what to wear hiking we have a great post.
+If you want to learn more about what to wear hiking, we have a great post.

-For long hikes, set a turn around time at the departure.
-Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
+For long hikes, set a turnaround time at the departure.
+Whenever we set out for an objective, I determine a time at which we need to turn around to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

-On that note, always carry bear spray if you plan to hike in the park.
-We carry ours in the neighborhood and bears have been known to stroll through town and busy parking lots.
+Always carry bear spray if you plan to hike in the park.
+We carry ours in our neighborhood, and bears have been known to stroll through town and busy parking lots.
 Always practice wildlife awareness when you’re on a trail, and please give animals space.

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
-You can easily start off cool at the base of the mountain and get hot as soon as you begin moving.
+Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+You can easily start off cool at the mountain base and get hot as soon as you begin moving.

-Easy Hikes in Banff
+Other Easy Hikes in Banff

 We’ve compiled a few of the most popular easy Banff hikes that everyone can enjoy.
-A number of these in our opinion are better than Johnston Canyon, like the Emerald Lake Path above, not technically in Banff!
+A number of these, in our opinion, are better than Johnston Canyon, like the Emerald Lake Path in the photo above, not technically in Banff!

-Things to Do in Lake Louise
+Things to Do at Lake Louise